Atlanta Fatal Bicycle Accident Lawyer

 If you decide to file a wrongful death claim as a result of a bicycle accident death, you’ll likely need an expert witness.
 This expert will be qualified and prepared to testify on your behalf when the case goes to trial.
 You’ll likely need an expert witness who is highly trained and experienced in bicycle function and safety.
 They will be able to testify that the bicycle your loved one was riding was functioning properly and abided by all safety and road requirements.
 An experienced attorney will have experts they can call upon to help you when required.

-Many personal injury and wrongful death claims settle before they get to trial, but you always want to hire a lawyer who isn’t afraid to go to court in the event that the settlement offer isn’t acceptable.
+Many Atlanta wrongful death and personal injury claims settle before they get to trial, but you always want to hire a lawyer who isn’t afraid to go to court in the event that the settlement offer isn’t acceptable.
 One of the most important things you can do is find an attorney who has a proven track record of successful trial outcomes.

 Who Can You File a Lawsuit Against?